BS\Delta Es and BSDEs with non-Lipschitz drivers: Comparison, convergence and robustness: Introduction

-A survey of BSDEs with Lipschitz drivers is given in the paper El Karoui et al. (1997).
-Kobylanski (2000) extended the theory of one-dimensional BSDEs to drivers with quadratic growth and bounded terminal conditions.
-Briand and Hu (2006, 2008) showed existence of solutions of BSDEs with drivers of quadratic growth and unbounded terminal conditions with exponential moments.
-Morlais (2009) relaxed some of the differentiability assumptions that Kobylanski (2000) had put on the drivers.
-Discrete schemes for the approximation of solutions of BSDEs have been studied by a number of authors; see for instance, Ma et al. (1994), Douglas et al. (1996), Bally (1997), Chevance (1997), Coquet et al. (1999), Ma et al. (2002), Zhang and Zheng (2002), Zhang (2004), Bouchard and Touzi (2004), Gobet et al. (2005) and Otmani (2006).
+Discrete schemes for the approximation of solutions of BSDEs have been studied by a number of authors; see for instance, Ma \textit{et al.}~\cite{22}, Douglas \textit{et al.}~\cite{16}, Bally~\cite{1}, Chevance~\cite{10}, Coquet \textit{et al.}~\cite{12}, Ma \textit{et al.}~\cite{23}, Zhang and Zheng~\cite{32}, Zhang~\cite{31}, Bouchard and Touzi~\cite{3}, Gobet \textit{et al.}~\cite{18} and Otmani~\cite{25}.
 However, in all these papers the drivers are assumed to be Lipschitz.
-Recently, Imkeller and Reis (2009) proved convergence of solutions to BSDEs with a truncated driver to the solutions of BSDEs with drivers of quadratic growth in $z$.
+Recently, Imkeller and Reis~\cite{20} as well as Richou~\cite{28} have obtained results on the convergence of solutions of discretized BSDEs with drivers of quadratic growth under regularity assumptions on the terminal conditions and for specially chosen discrete-time drivers $f^N$.
+In Cheridito and Stadje~\cite{9} convergence results are shown for convex drivers and terminal conditions that are Lipschitz continuous in the underlying Brownian motion.
+Our results hold for general terminal conditions and general drivers $f^N$ converging to $f$.
+But they need subquadratic growth of $f^N$ in~$z$.
+Comparison results for BS$\Delta$Es have also been studied in Cohen and Elliott~\cite{11} but under different assumptions than here.

-The structure of our paper is as follows: In Sections 2 we introduce the notation and provide some background material.
+The structure of the paper is as follows: In Section~\ref{secnot}, we introduce the notation and provide some background material.
 Then we give an example showing that BS$\Delta$Es with non-Lipschitz drivers need not converge if the terminal conditions are not uniformly bounded.
-In Section 3 we show that BS$\Delta$Es admit solutions under very mild assumptions.
-In Section 4 we first provide an example that shows that a general comparison principle for BS$\Delta$Es with drivers of quadratic growth cannot hold.
-Then we prove a comparison principle for subquadratic BS$\Delta$Es.
-Section 5 gives convergence results of solutions of general BS$\Delta$Es to solutions of BSDEs, and in Section 6 we prove convergence results for drivers that are convex in $z$.
+In Section~\ref{secsol}, we show that\vadjust{\goodbreak} BS$\Delta$Es admit solutions under very mild assumptions if the time-discretization is fine enough.
+Section~\ref{seccomp} starts with an example showing two facts about BS$\Delta$Es with drivers of quadratic growth: (a) a general comparison principle cannot hold and (b) solutions of BS$\Delta$Es can explode if the step-size goes to zero even if the terminal conditions are uniformly bounded and converge to zero in $L^2$.
+We then prove a general comparison principle for subquadratic BS$\Delta$Es.
+Section \ref {secconvergence} gives convergence results of solutions of general BS$\Delta$Es to solutions of BSDEs, and in Section~\ref{secvex} we prove convergence results for drivers that are convex in $z$.